TL199712/High-Performance-Computing/readme.txt

+Sources-v1/Sources-v2.cu:

+Use CUDA to calculate the solution of diffustion with sinks/sources

+u_xx+u_yy=g(x)
+u_x=0 on left and right boundary u=0 on upper and lower boundary

+Use the following command to compile and run:
+$ nvcc -o Sources Sources-v1.cu
+$ ./Sources 128 1.8 1e-9 10000

 allen.c:

 This is the source file of the MPI program calculating the numerical solution of Allen-Cahn eation.
 In order to make an executable and get the output, one can simply use the following command in bash: